Hawthorn Football Club: "HANZ-UP"

 In 2009 Hawthorn launched a community-based program called "HANZ-UP!
 AFL Program" in New Zealand.
 The Hawks announced they had entered the New Zealand market, with an initial three-year deal with an option to extend the partnership until the end of 2018.
 Hawthorn has joined with AFLNZ to promote HANZ-UP! through programs such as KiwiKick (a New Zealand version of Auskick), the Hawks Cup (a Year 9 and Year 10 schools competition) and the Trent Croad Scholarship Scheme (AFL international scholarships).
 Annual skills clinics will also be held throughout New Zealand featuring Hawthorn players.
 KiwiKick will see all participants receiving kits branded with the Hawks and HANZ-UP! logos, while Hawks Cup players will be given exclusive Hawthorn merchandise.

-New Zealand born and raised Kurt Heatherley became the first player to make his AFL debut in 2016.
-The club had spotted him as a fourteen year old and the club signed him in 2011.
+New Zealand–born Kurt Heatherley became the first player to make his AFL debut in 2016.
+Raised in New Zealand, the club had spotted him as a fourteen-year-old, and the club signed him in 2011.
 His development was through the TAC cup and the VFL.
-He was rookie listed in 2014 and promoted to the main list in 2015.
+He was rookie-listed in 2014 and promoted to the main list in 2015.
 He played five games before being delisted at the end of 2018.